Quick Answer

 FAQ

-Dim the lights, stop screens, cool the room, and practice slow breathing.
+If you want to fall asleep faster, dim the lights, stop screens, cool the room, and practice slow breathing before bedtime.

 Does magnesium help sleep?